Mushroom leather, fermented silk: How can fashion brands help next-gen materials scale up?

 Once a new material can meet a brand’s quality and production requirements, the company making it has to work on the technical details of how to produce at a large scale.
 The next step is the funding to begin building large production facilities.
 Some fashion companies are investing directly.
 Adidas, as one example, bought more than $3 million worth of shares from Spinnova, a company that turns wood and clothing waste into new fabric.
 Allbirds invested $2 million in Natural Fiber Welding, a startup that makes plant-based leather without synthetic glues (BMW’s venture arm was another investor).

 With funding in place, some companies are beginning to ramp up production.
 MycoWorks, a biomaterials startup that makes leather from mycelium, recently raised $125 million to build its first mass-production facility.
 If the field of companies in this space can begin to replace leather and other conventional materials, it could have a real impact.
-Animal leather has a large carbon footprint; Newlight’s emissions-based leather, on the other hand, actually has a positive impact, with a footprint of negative 87.76 kilograms of CO2 per kilogram of material produced.
+Animal leather has a large environmental impact; Newlight’s emissions-based leather, on the other hand, actually has a positive impact, with a footprint of negative 87.76 kilograms of CO2 per kilogram of material produced.